Close

 Employment insurance (EI) benefits

-You may have received more benefits than you were entitled to and have already paid them back to the payer of your benefits.
+You may have received more benefits than you were entitled to and have already repaid them.
 If the payer of your benefits reduced your EI benefits after discovering the mistake, your T4E slip will show only the net amount you received so you cannot claim a deduction.

 If you repaid excess benefits that you received directly to the payer of your benefits, box 30 of your T4E slip will show the amount that you repaid.
 Include this amount on line 23200 of your return.